Nafiz-Himel/introduction-to-programming/README.md

 # Introduction to Programming

-This project and the “Introduction to Programming” folder belong to my learning path as part of the first semester of the “CSE Fundamentals with Phitron” course, where I learn programming in C and problem‑solving basics.
+This project and the “Introduction to Programming” folder belong to my learning path where I learn programming in C and problem‑solving basics.

 ## 📚 Topics Covered